-The monument commemorates the riot in the Buckland Valley when thousands of Chinese miners were attacked and driven from the goldfields.
+The memorial stele commemorates the Chinese who were killed during the riot in the Buckland Valley when thousands of Chinese miners were attacked and driven from the goldfields.
+It is also dedicated to those who lie in unmarked graves in the cemetery and throughout the Buckland Valley.

 The large community of Chinese (it was estimated to number 3000 at its peak in 1857) led to an anti-Chinese riot.
 Chinese fled from the area and Robert O`Hara Burke (of Burke and Wills fame), who was working as a policeman at Beechworth, was sent to the diggings to restore order.
 As the easy gold disappeared the town moved firstly to reef mining and later to dredging until by the early years of the twentieth century it had outlived its usefulness.
 The village was eventually removed.